daiki1/springboot-essentials-template/README.md

-<p style="color:red;"><strong>⚠️ Work in Progress:</strong> This project is currently under development.
-Features and structure may change frequently until it's stable.</p>

 # Spring Boot API Starter Template

 Production-ready Spring Boot REST API project to kickstart any backend application with modern essentials — built with simplicity, scalability, and maintainability in mind.